Germany's Angelique Kerber Wins Wimbledon, Beating Serena Williams In The Final

 It was a harrowing road to get this far after a difficult delivery, as NPR's Tom Goldman reported ahead of the match:

-But at Wimbledon, Williams seemed unstoppable: after winning six matches in a row, she was favored to win the singles title — which would have been her eighth.
+But at Wimbledon, Williams seemed unstoppable: After winning six matches in a row, she was favored to win the singles title — which would have been her eighth.

 On Saturday though, things seemed different: Williams made a number of errors, and commentators called her playing "awkward," saying she looked "tense."

-The women's final started late Saturday because of a protracted match on Friday between Kevin Anderson and John Isner.
-As NPR's Colin Dwyer reported, the match took "a flabbergasting six hours and 36 minutes from first serve to the moment Anderson clinched the match," and delayed the whole Saturday schedule as well.
+The women's final started late on Saturday because of a protracted match on Friday between Kevin Anderson and John Isner.
+As NPR's Colin Dwyer reported, the match took "a flabbergasting six hours and 36 minutes from first serve to the moment Anderson clinched the match" and delayed the whole Saturday schedule.

-As Howard Bryant, senior writer for ESPN, told Renee Montagne on Saturday, it's possible this delay was to blame for Williams' less than perfect performance.
+As Howard Bryant, senior writer for ESPN, told NPR's Renee Montagne on Saturday, it's possible this delay was to blame for Williams' less-than-perfect performance.

 "Maybe that was a factor," Bryant said.
 "But give Angelique Kerber all the credit in the world."